Posted on Leave a comment

 Hydrodynamic lubrication is referred to often as “stable lubrication”.
 The key benefit of hydrodynamic lubrication is that it can provide continuous protection to parts that would otherwise endure friction when working.
 The constant barrier is maintained preventing heat and wear build up while sealing components against unwanted debris or water contamination.
 The continuous film also defends metal surfaces from corrosive forces like rust.

 It is deemed an exceptional method of lubrication as it’s possible to achieve friction coefficients as low as 0.001 where no wear occurs between moving components.
 Special care must be taken regarding lubricants being heated by the friction as viscosity is always temperature dependent.
-Options used to mitigate heat issues include selecting a lubricant with viscosity index improver additives or adding a cooling reservoir to lubrication cycles.
+Options used to mitigate heat issues include selecting a lubricant with viscosity index improve additives or adding a cooling reservoir to lubrication cycles.

 What are the disadvantages of hydrodynamic lubrication?